BIDData/datascience/lab1/unix-utils.md

 what fields should be selected from the line.
 Try out different delimiter and field values to see how `cut` works.

-Finally we can see how many unique URLs are there in the first 50 visits.
+Finally we can see how many unique URIs are there in the first 50 visits.
 To do this we could run something like

     head -50 wc_day6_1.log | cut -d ' ' -f 7 | sort | uniq | wc -l

-Here we use the tool `uniq` to only count unique URLs.
+Here we use the tool `uniq` to only count unique URIs.
 Note that the input to `uniq` should be sorted, so we use `sort` before calling `uniq`.
 The `uniq` tool can also be used to count how many times an item occurs by passing it the `-c` flag.
 For example if we run the same command as above but with `uniq -c` we'll get